Wrath: Aeon of Ruin: Development

 Wrath: Aeon of Ruin began as an independent project by Jeremiah 'KillPixel' Fox.
 After discovering the Quake modding community, he recognized the potential to use the freely available Quake engine development tools to create a new game.
 Wrath was conceived as a game that "draws heavily from the combat of Doom, the interactivity of Duke Nukem 3D, the spatial awareness of Quake, and the darker theme of Hexen."
 Wrath took shape as a modern game built with retro technologies, as opposed to a retro-styled game built with modern technologies, which was popular at the time.
 With this concept in mind, Fox quit his job and began developing the game himself with the help of a part-time coder.

 Several years into development, Fox was attracted to the 3D Realms Discord channel after viewing the trailer for Ion Maiden, which he considered to be the closest competition for Wrath.
 Eventually, Fox posted a short video of a weapon prototype which caught the attention of the company's management.
 3D Realms Vice President Frederik Schreiber contacted Fox and brought him on board to continue developing Wrath with a professional team.
 Composer Andrew Hulshult (Quake Champions) was brought on to score the game, and Bjørn Jacobsen (Eve Online, Cyberpunk 2077) to do the sound design.

 The choice of building Wrath on the (now antiquated) Quake engine presented somewhat of a problem for the company.
 Modern game developers generally lack expertise in the Quake engine development tools.
 To fill this skill gap, 3D Realms recruited from the Quake modding community.
 Modeler Daniel “Chillo” Wienerson and mapper Romain “Skacky” Barrilliot are among those who have joined the development team.

 According to Fox and Schreiber, the selection of the Quake engine is not intended to be needlessly self-limiting.
 Speaking to Game Revolution, Schreiber explains, "We’re not trying to make or look anything that feels retro, we’re just trying to make a fantastic first-person shooter that includes elements that Quake did so [well]."
 To Destructiod, Fox adds, "[We're] not just trying to imitate [Quake], but exceed it and expand on it.
 We’re not disregarding all of the advances made in shooters."
 To meet these goals for the project, Wrath is built on the DarkPlaces engine, which features many enhancements to the original Quake engine.
 For example, levels can be more open and include massive, sprawling rooms that would have been too much for home computers in the late 1990s.
 Textures are more detailed, and the game caps the framerate at 666 fps.

-Wrath will feature mod support.
+Wrath developers announced their intention to have mod support.
 According to Fox, well documented and easily available modding tools were always an important aspect of the project, inspired by his own history using the free Quake development tools.
+Following the game's release, the QuakeC and engine code for the game was uploaded to GitHub.